-If you use a proxy server for the connection, verify that it is configured properly, so that the connection is kept alive long enough for tasks to finish.
+- If the certificate of the server you want to connect to is not trusted, verify that your PowerCLI invalid server certificate action settings are configured properly.
+For more information, see Configuring PowerCLI Response to Untrusted Certificates. - If you use a proxy server for the connection, verify that it is configured properly, so that the connection is kept alive long enough for tasks to finish.

-Note If you do not want to use a proxy server for the connection, run Set-PowerCLIConfiguration - ProxyPolicy NoProxy.
+Note If you do not want to use a proxy server for the connection, run Set-PowerCLIConfiguration -ProxyPolicy NoProxy.

-Run Connect-VTServer with the server name and valid credentials.
+• Run Connect-VIServer with the server name and valid credentials.

 '''

-Connect-VIServer -Server vc3.example.com -User 'MyAdministratorUser' -Password 'MyPassword'
+{\tt Connect-VIServer - Server \ vc3.example.com - User \ 'MyAdministrator User' - Password \ 'MyPassword' \ 'M

 '''